 The second book of Chronicles begins with the reign of Solomon and the building of the temple.
 Then follow the stories of the kings of Judah from the house of David and its decay.
 The book ends with the exile of the people and the destruction of the temple by Nebuchadnezzar.

 However, the last two verses of the book also give a new beginning.
-In these verses we see the work of the Spirit in the Persian king Cyrus, who sends a proclamation throughout his kingdom that anyone who want to return to Jerusalem to build the house of the LORD is admitted to do so (2Chr 36:22-23).
+In these verses we see the work of the Spirit in the Persian king Cyrus, who sends a proclamation throughout his kingdom that anyone who wants to return to Jerusalem to build the house of the LORD is admitted to do so (2Chr 36:22-23).